 Just like the flu, gastroenteritis is also caused by an infection in the gut.
 The infection may either be of viral or bacterial origin.
 Bacterial infections can be caused by a number of bacteria, the most common of which are E. coli and Salmonella.
 Viral infections can be caused by rotavirus (mostly affecting unvaccinated children), norovirus (also infamous as the scourge of cruise ships).
 Certain parasites are also capable of causing gastroenteritis.

 If the symptoms persist even after a few days, the best advice would be to drink adequate fluids, especially water to stay hydrated and avoid dehydration.

-Gastroenteritis can be easily prevented through following good hand hygiene practices.
-Also having separate bathroom facilities for infected patients can also help in preventing the spread of the disease.
+Gastroenteritis can be easily prevented by following good hand hygiene practices.
+Also having separate bathroom facilities for infected patients can help in preventing the spread of the disease.